19 Coloring Techniques: Tips For Beginners & Pros

 8. Embossing Powder

 This is such a fun way to bring some bling to your coloring pages.
-I absolutely love working with gold embossing powder.
+You can get complete embossing powder kits on Amazon.
+Keep in mind that you need a craft heat gun to melt the powder.

 9. Color Lifting